Floralia - Celebrating the Goddess of Spring

 We can commemorate Flora whenever we travel to one of her shrines or temples.
 To this day, Flora continues to have statues and celebrations held in her name.

 We find Flora’s beautiful face depicting many statues and paintings in Rome and Spain, where her ancient celebrations were once held.
-The Capitoline Museums of Rome keep some of her ancient statues, Boticelli, Rembrandt, and Titian have painted her into immortality.
+The Capitoline Museums of Rome has some of her statues, and famous artists Boticelli, Rembrandt, and Titian have painted her into immortality.

 Floralia celebrated with a theater performance at the archeological site of the Roman city in Gorsium near Tác in Hungary.
 Photo by Terezia Maria